netascode/terraform-aci-nac-aci/docs/labs/guide_ansible_apic_gitlab_runner.md

 ![aac_gitlab_4](../assets/labs/guide_ansible_apic_gitlab_runner/gitlab4.png)

-Take a note of the value as it will need to be added as a secret in Drone in the next section (e.g. GITHUB_TOKEN)
+Take a note of the value as it will need to be added as a secret in Gitlab in the next section (e.g. GITHUB_TOKEN)

 ### 5D) Configure Gitlab variables